 About the Program

 At the heart of the Certificate Program in Chemical Biology is an integrated academic curriculum and a seminar series that provides participating students with a working knowledge of the key concepts and methods of the interdisciplinary field of Chemical Biology.
 Students with strong chemical or biological backgrounds will reap the benefits of collaborative exposure to modern techniques and theories in disciplines across the chemical biology interface.
 Students are required to:

 - Follow a defined course sequence designed to provide a working knowledge across the chemical biology interface.
 The curriculum includes a flagship course defining the principles and practice of chemical biology.
-A fundamental part of the curriculum is a weekly seminar course that allows students to update their research progress, discuss current literature in the field, and prepare for upcoming seminars and events.
-This seminar course also provides career training modules, including careers for doctoral graduates outside academia and industry.
+A fundamental part of the curriculum is the seminar course entitled "Careers in the Biomedical Sciences," which highlights opportunites for doctoral graduates outside academia and industry.

-- Organize and participate in the annual NIH Training Grant Symposium.
-At the heart of this symposium are oral presentations by the students on their research and a lecture by an internationally recognized keynote speaker in a research area at the chemistry/biology interface.
+- Organize and participate in the annual Biomedical Sciences Symposium.
+This symposium includes oral presentations by the students on their research and a lecture by an internationally recognized keynote speaker in a research area at the chemistry/biology interface.
 The students also lead an afternoon interdisciplinary poster session that is open to all students.